PBento96/portfollio/FizzBuzz/README.txt

         - improved formatting

 30/03/2023
+    - python version
-    - python version complete
+        - working version complete

 ++++++++++++++++++ TO DO ++++++++++++++++++++

-- fix edge cases in python version
 - code a competitive version where you play against the computer
 - write it in other languages!